 Published on April 10th, 2018 | by Braeden Farrell0

-It is commonly well-known that The Undertaker was one of the most respected wrestlers in the back, and his stature among his peers made him the perfect person to serve as the judge of Wrestlers’ Court — the very real collection of talent that met when WWE employees needed to hash out differences on the road.
-The concept was first started by Dutch Mantel (aka Zeb Colter in WWE), years ago, as a way for the boys to settle their differences backstage.
+The Undertakers stature among his peers made him the perfect person to serve as the judge of Wrestlers Court — the very real collection of talent that meets when WWE employees needed to hash out differences on the road.
+It is commonly well-known that The Undertaker was one of the most respected wrestlers in the back.
+The concept of Wrestlers Court was first started by Dutch Mantel (aka Zeb Colter in WWE), years ago, as a way for the boys to settle their differences backstage.
 He brought in the concept soon after the murder of Bruiser Brody as Mantel happened to be in the arena when the stabbing took place, not wanting another backstage altercation to ever escalate to that level again.

-Wrestlers’ Court maintained order behind the scenes and acted as a check and balance system to show that no one was above the law.
 Undertaker was usually the judge, though JBL and Triple H sat in at the helm on a number of occasions, too.
 There were prosecuting attorneys as well as defense attorneys who backed up the accused.
-Punishments were usually on the lighter side of things (the guilty party usually settling ordeals through gifting bottles of Jack Daniels, cases of beer, or food), although some unpopular figures backstage have been on the receiving end of much harsher justice.
+Punishments were usually on the lighter side of things (the guilty party usually settling ordeals through gifting bottles of Jack Daniels, cases of beer, or food), although some unpopular figures backstage have been on the receiving end of much harsher justice in wrestlers court.

 Whether it was someone having their words taken the wrong way, supposedly sharing matzo ball soup with a writer’s mother, accidentally spilling chicken crumbs on someone else’s bags, or something as simple as someone taking the term “diva” a bit too literally, as you’ll soon see, almost everyone had their day in court!

-MATT STRIKER on How a Misinterpreted Comment Turned the Entire Locker Room against Him
+MATT STRIKER in Wrestlers Court for a Misinterpreted Comment That Turned the Entire Locker Room against Him

 Matt Striker was a misunderstood individual when he arrived on the scene in WWE.
 Striker has gone on record saying that he isn’t great socially, especially when talking to people he doesn’t know well, and that he was a bit of a loner in WWE.
 This rubbed a lot of the locker room the wrong way, and as a result, he was perceived as cocky and obnoxious.